 Then, “Lazy Sunday” was removed from the video sharing site in February 2006.
-In a post on the YouTube blog, the YouTube staff explained: “NBC recently contacted YouTube and asked us to remove Saturday Night Live’s Lazy Sunday: Chronicles of Narnia’ video.
+In a post on the YouTube blog, the YouTube staff explained: “NBC recently contacted YouTube and asked us to remove Saturday Night Live’s ‘Lazy Sunday: Chronicles of Narnia’ video.
 We know how popular that video is, but YouTube respects the rights of copyright holders.
 You can still watch SNL’s ‘Lazy Sunday’ video for free on NBC’s website.”

-Ironically, Saturday Night Live re-uploaded Lazy Sunday to its YouTube channel in August 2013, seven-and-a-half years after it was removed.
+Ironically, Saturday Night Live re-uploaded “Lazy Sunday” to its YouTube channel on Aug.
+17, 2013 – 7.5 years after it was removed.

-Why did they do that and what lesson can you learn from this?
+Why did SNL do that and what lesson can you learn from this?

-Yes, they have to split their ad revenue with YouTube.
-But, it seems reasonable to assume that someone at NBC finally figured out that SNL could make more money by letting advertisers run ads against Lazy Sunday on YouTube as well as on NBC’s website than they would get by continuing to hoard their video content on their own site, which gets significantly less traffic.
+Well, copyright owners can monetize their videos on YouTube.
+But they must split their ad revenue with YouTube.
+So, someone at NBC finally figured out that SNL could make more money by letting advertisers run ads against “Lazy Sunday” on YouTube, as well as on NBC’s website, than they would get by continuing to hoard their video content on their own site, which gets significantly less traffic.

 Now, it should have even more views and engagements, but this video was blocked in the U.S. for several years on copyright grounds because it contains content from Warner Music Group (WMG).

-So, why did they do that and what lesson can you learn from this?
+Why did they do that and what lesson can you learn from this?

-But, then the multinational entertainment and record label conglomerate either decided that some revenue was better than none or suddenly started to care what I had written two years ago when I discovered that Evolution of Dance had been blocked.
+But then the multinational entertainment and record label conglomerate either decided that some revenue was better than no revenue or suddenly started to care about what I had written several years ago when I discovered that “Evolution of Dance” had been blocked.

 And if you want to include some music or sound effects in your videos, without having to negotiate licenses with each copyright owner, then use the YouTube Audio Library to find high-quality audio tracks, which are royalty-free.

-But, Chocolate Rain didn’t go viral until July 2007, when YouTube simultaneously featured all of the parody and response videos on its home page.
+But “Chocolate Rain” did not go viral until July 2007, when YouTube simultaneously featured all the parody and response videos on its home page.

 Okay, what lessons can we learn from this viral video with its unconventional lyrics and delivery?

-Well, even if you are mocked by the self-appointed trend-setters, you can still get the last laugh when you are invited on Jimmy Kimmel Live and then go on to get “paid a hefty, hefty fee” when your video becomes part of a promotional campaign for Cherry Chocolate Diet Dr. Pepper.
+Well, even if you are mocked (by the self-appointed trendsetters), you can still get the last laugh when you are invited on Jimmy Kimmel Live and then go on to get “paid a hefty, hefty fee” when your video becomes part of a promotional campaign for Cherry Chocolate Diet Dr. Pepper.

-Uploaded in May 2007, it has 886 million views and 2.7 million engagements.
+Uploaded on June 7, 2007, this video now has 71.7 million views and 1.7 million engagements.

 This video features a tabby, which appears to play a tune on a keyboard.
-Now, seen on its own, it makes no sense.
+Seen on its own, it makes no sense.
 But, when Brad O’Farrell found the footage and placed it at the end of another video, it spread like wildfire.

 “Play him off, Keyboard Cat” became a way to signal it was time to wrap it up after an awkward situation or slip-and-fall blooper.

 Keyboard Cat mashups added a touch more absurdity to already absurd situations, like a man falling off a treadmill or Miss Teen South Carolina flubbing her geography.
 Combine that with the Internet’s penchant for funny cat videos, and a craze is born.

-Uploaded in January 2009, it has 140 million views and 547,000 engagements.
+Uploaded on Jan.
+31, 2009, it now has 142 million views and 570,000 engagements.

-David Sr. has said, “Due to the limit YouTube has for the number of emails you can send the link to for private sharing, I chose to make it public thinking no one would think it was as funny as we did.
+“Due to the limit YouTube has for the number of emails you can send the link to for private sharing, I chose to make it public thinking no one would think it was as funny as we did.
 Shows you what I know.”

 The video went viral and the DeVore family was soon invited to join the YouTube Partner Program, which enabled them to monetize “David After Dentist.”
 According to Time: “And it’s paying off: the DeVores have made nearly enough to cover David’s (eventual) college education.”

-What lessons does this teach marketers?
+What lesson does this example teach marketers?

 Uploaded in April 2009, this video had 96 million views as of August 2010, when the clip was removed from Britain’s Got Talent channel due to a copyright claim by Alain Boublil Music Ltd.

-However, there are still copies on YouTube.
-This includes Susan Boyle – Britains Got Talent 2009 Episode 1 – Saturday 11th April | HD High Quality, which has 252 million views and 1.1 million engagements.
+But there are still copies on YouTube.
+This includes “Susan Boyle – Britains Got Talent 2009 Episode 1 – Saturday 11th April | HD High Quality,” which now has 262 million views and 1.2 million engagements.

-Uploaded in July 2009, it has 102 million views and 510,000 engagements.
+Uploaded on July 1, 2009, it now has 103 million views and 3.8 million engagements.

 Maybe I don’t need to point out the obvious, but this viral video is an ad.
 In fact, it was part of a campaign that consisted of eight YouTube videos, which tallied a total of 98.7 million views and 337,000 engagements.

 And the campaign was for an everyday hygiene item, so who would have guessed that it would go viral?

-But, that’s not all.
+But that is not all.
 In July 2010, Noreen O’Leary and Todd Wasserman of Adweek reported that monthly sales of Old Spice Body Wash had increased 107% after the campaign.

 So, are there any other lessons to learn?
 Well, this viral video features a “talking head.”
 That is the derogatory term given to TV commercials that consist of a promoter extolling the virtues of a product.

 “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product.”
-Amen.

-Uploaded in July 2010 by Schmoyoho, it has 150 million views and 1.3 million engagements.
+Uploaded on July 31, 2010, by Schmoyoho, it now has 154 million views and 1.4 million engagements.

 My Next Example Also Includes a song.
 Originally uploaded in March 2011 to Ark Music Factory’s channel, that version got more than 166 million views before it was removed from YouTube in June 2011 due to legal disputes between ARK Music and Black.

-So, what’s the backstory on this video?
-Well, it didn’t go viral in March until sites like BuzzFeed and Reddit posted it as “the worst song ever.”
+So, what is the backstory?
+This video did not go viral until sites like BuzzFeed and Reddit posted it as “the worst song ever.”
 So, Black’s pop anthem went viral because people were making fun of her.

 But Jeremy Scott, the co-founder of CinemaSins, thinks we all got trolled hard.
 In March 2011, he wrote in Tubular Insights,

 “We’ve been set up and manipulated – played like a second-hand guitar.
 Not by Black, mind you – I remain fairly convinced that she’s just a normal 13-year-old.
 I think the real puppet master here is Ark Music Factory.”

-He added, “Ark Music Factory is the company that produced the video, and I think they made this whole thing happen.
+“Ark Music Factory is the company that produced the video, and I think they made this whole thing happen.
 To be clear: I think they knew the song was bad… I think they uploaded it anyway… and I think they set about using social bookmarking and social media sites to specifically gain the video some views based on its poor quality.”